MhL5/code-editor-animation/README.md

 # Getting started

+1. install tailwindcss or use cdn
+2. install typeIt js library using ```npm install typeit ```
+3. copy and paste the codes inside index.html input.css and script.js

 If you need help implementing this, I will be happy to help.
 Just contact me.

 ## Contact